Shiny geranium. Photo Credit: Bruce Newhouse, Bugwood.org

 Also known as: shining geranium, shiny leaf geranium, shining crane’s bill

-Shiny geranium has found its niche in Western Oregon and Washington and has taken the region by storm in as little as 15 years.
+Shiny geranium has found its way into Western Oregon and Washington landscapes and has taken the region by storm in as little as 15 years.
 It is an annual or biennial plant that can escape from gardens and threaten oak and ash woodlands throughout the Willamette Valley.

 |Annual (life cycle lasts one year) or Biennial (life cycle lasts two years)